sofietheresa/RL-trading/README.md

 # RL-trading

-Reinforcement Learning project for trading
+This Project uses an A2C Modell for Training an RL Agent in an AnyGym Environment for trading stocks.